 In this section, turning and zigzag maneuvers computed by MANSIM were validated for two benchmark ships, namely, KVLCC2 and DTMB5415 hulls.
 KVLCC2 tanker is a SPSR ship, while DTMB5415 has a TPTR configuration.
-Mathematical models for these type of ships are available in MANSIM and these models are described in section 2.2.
+The mathematical models for these type of ships are available in MANSIM and described in section 2.2.
 Available experimental and computational results for hydrodynamic derivatives, rudder force and self-propulsion parameters were used to compare the turning and zigzag maneuvers for both ships.
-Numerically obtained hydrodynamic derivatives have free surface effects taken into account since both ships have relatively high Froude numbers (Kinaci et al., 2016).
+Hydrodynamic derivatives obtained numerically have free surface effects taken into account since both ships have relatively high Froude numbers (Kinaci et al., 2016).
 Simulation results were compared with free running data available in literature.
 Furthermore, influence of variation of hydrodynamic derivatives and rudder parameters on maneuvering indices such as advance, tactical diameter, overshoot angles, etc. were investigated systematically by performing a comprehensive sensitivity analysis.